mjz-smu/PerfKitBenchmarker/testsuite_docs/all.md

     option should probably only ever be used if you have already created an image with all relevant packages installed.

+`--[no]log_dmesg`: Whether to log dmesg from each VM to the PKB log file before
+    the VM is deleted.
+    (default: 'false')

 `--log_level`: <debug|info|warning|error>: The log level to run at.
     (default: 'info')